Felix-Paetsch/Webscraping/Discord/README.md

 # Scrape Discord

-This script allows you to scrape data from discord with Python.
-Currently it will only grab file-links.
+This script allows you to scrape data from discord with Python. <br />
+Currently it is able to grab all (img/video/text-)file-links from server channels or private conversations.

 Last tested 20.06.22.